h0ssimo/h0ssimo.github.io/_posts/articles/2019-02-21-workflow-controlling-sewing-lines-using-zbrush-and-substance-painter.md

 ### Notes Before Starting

-* Your mesh has to have proper _UV_s.
+* Your mesh has to have proper _UVs._
 * We create the mask while sculpting, so if you already have your sculpt ready, this is not gonna work, naturally.
-* If you needed to change/optimize the mesh's _UV_s after doing the sculpture, there's nothing to worry about.
+* If you needed to change/optimize the mesh's _UVs_ after doing the sculpture, there's nothing to worry about.
 The mask will be projected to your new mesh along with the sculpting details.

 ### The Workflow